-I can't tell you how many times a client has said to leave a field in the data model just in case they want to use it later.
+We can't tell you how many times a client has asked us to leave a field in the data model in case they want to use it later.

 Just don't do it.
-Take it out now, if they want to use it later, then bring it in later.
-You can easily set up the app so that it is a super simple task down the road.
+If they want to use it later, you can bring it in later.
+You can easily set up the app so that it is a very simple task down the road.